Summer Adventures 2015

 Weekend Adventures $500:

-Weekend Adventures are available for all participants in addition to the Day Adventures.
-Weekend Adventures consist of two-night hut trips at Shrine Mountain Vail, two-night river rafting trip, and two-night back packing trip.
+Weekend Adventures are available as an add on to either the Day or Overnight Adventures.
+Weekend Adventures consist of two-night hut trips at Shrine Mountain Vail or a campus based river rafting program wherein the campers overnight at the CMC campus.
+On the campus based river program, the campers will experience a full day of rafting on Saturday, a half day on Sunday, and evenings of community and campus based activities Friday and Saturday.
 Each option rotates weekly based on youth and teen and adult schedules.
-More information regarding dates of each Weekend Adventure option is available below.
+More information regarding dates of each Weekend Adventure is shown in the Summer Programs section.

 Aide for the week $400: